 (e) Financial Information.
-Due Diligence Financial Review.
-The applicant shall provide to the Corporation, or the Corporation's appointed agent, the last three years financial statements company and/or personal financial statements for review and evaluation to assess the financial strength of the applicant.
-The financial statements required will be at the discretion of the Corporation.
-After receipt of the financial statements, the Executive Director.
-President of the CCREDC may shall cause a financial review to be performed using an independent accounting firm selected by or agreed to by the Board.
+The applicant shall provide to the Corporation, or the Corporation's appointed agent, the last three years of financial statements-company and/or personal financial statements for review and evaluation to assess the financial strength of the applicant.
+After receipt of the financial statements, the President of the CCREDC may cause a financial review to be performed.
 Upon completion, any negative findings from the financial review will be forwarded to the Board for review and discussion before consideration of an Agreement.
 The applicant will be allowed to address, and explain in writing, any negative findings before the Corporation takes action on an Agreement.
-The costs or expenses of the financial review shall be borne by the Economic Development Corporation.

-Section 119.
+Section 11.
 Approval.